The event HQ will be at Buxton RFC, 5 Sunnyfields, Harpur Hill, Buxton SK17 9PX .

 - Mobile phone

-- Food for the duration of the event (except Sat dinner)
+- Food for the duration of the ride.
+Cooking equipment is not required, but can be taken

-- Ability to carry at least 1.5 litres of water
+- Ability to carry at least 1 litre of water

 - GPS navigation and spare batteries if required